 Moreover, transactions involving real estates or rights on real estates are subject to a real estate security contribution (contribution de sécurité immobilière) of 0.10% of the price paid for the real estate or for the rights on real estates.

-A real estate transfer tax of 3.5 percent to 6.5 percent, depending on the German federal state in which the property is located, is generally payable on real estate transactions in Germany.
+A real estate transfer tax of 3.5% to 6.5%, depending on the German federal state in which the property is located, is generally payable on real estate transactions in Germany.

 Real estate transfer tax applies to the direct purchase of a real estate asset, or to the grant or transfer of transferable building rights (Erbbaurechte).
 All parties involved in the real estate transfer agreement are generally liable for this tax, although the seller will normally insist on a clause which makes the buyer responsible for paying it.